-All properties will be appraised by a third-party State licensed appraiser and in conformity with the Uniform Relocation Act at 49 CFR 24.103- Criteria for Appraisal.
+Appraisals will be performed by a third-party State licensed appraiser, and in conformity with the Uniform Relocation Act.
 To be considered a valid appraisal, the appraisal must be performed within 120 days prior to the offer date.
-Exceptions to this timeframe may be in areas with stable growth or if the Housing Market Incentive will be used, to be determined on a case-by-case basis.
+Exceptions to may be in areas with stable growth or if the Housing Market Incentive is to be used.
+Additionally, there may be instances when an appraisal is not obtained.
+Exceptions are reviewed on a case-by-case basis.
+All homeowners have a right to an appraisal if one is not provided, upon request.